alexandernicholson/intercontinental/README.md

 # Proxy traffic to all AWS regions.
 ruby app.rb -r all -s user@example.com -o "--verbose"

+# Proxy traffic to all AWS regions with sshuttle listening on all interfaces.
+# This is useful within a Docker network to connect to the proxy from other containers.
+ruby app.rb -r all -s user@example.com -o "-l 0.0.0.0 --verbose"
 ```

 > In both cases, all other traffic will continue to use your current connection, which allows you to use the proxy selectively in environments such as a CI where you need to proxy your traffic to AWS via another machine.